Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

 ### Describe an Action

 There are several ways to get more information about a firmware update.
-An `actionID` and `operationID`s are generated when an live update or dry-run is created.
+An `actionID` and `operationID`s are generated when a live update or dry-run is created.
 These values can be used to learn more about what is happening on the system during an update.

 <a name="interpreting"></a>